recursive-one/wiki.recursive.one/Gemini (protocol).md

 # Resources

-[Gemini portal](https://portal.mozz.us/gemini/gemini.circumlunar.space) gives the ability to browse Gemini network using the Web-browser.
-But there are many dedicated clients like
+`gemini://gemini.circumlunar.space` is an entry point to the Geminiverse.
+To browse it you will need to have a **Gemini client**.
+But you can open any `gemini://` address within a Web-browser using some proxy server like [this](https://portal.mozz.us/gemini/gemini.circumlunar.space) or [that](https://proxy.vulpes.one/gemini/gemini.circumlunar.space).

+Here are some clients:

 - [Castor](https://git.sr.ht/~julienxx/castor) written in [/Rust]()
 - [Xenia](https://gitlab.com/tslocum/xenia), a Gemini browser for [/Android]()
 - [diohsc](https://portal.mozz.us/gemini/gemini.thegonz.net/diohsc/), a terminal client written in [/Haskell]()

 Many pieces of Gemini-related software are listed [here](https://portal.mozz.us/gemini/gemini.circumlunar.space/software/).
+Also, one can always look at [awesome-gemini](https://github.com/kr1sp1n/awesome-gemini) repo.

 Gemini text can be edited in [/Emacs]() (see [ox-gemini](https://github.com/emacsmirror/ox-gemini) and [gemini-mode](https://github.com/matt-y/gemini-mode)